Jason2Brownlee/blog/content/posts/mountain-climbers-collect-peaks.md

 It is about personal accomplishment.

-As an aside, Crowley was probably a genius, maybe a psychopath, and a huckster.
+As an aside, Crowley was probably a genius, maybe a psychopath, and a cultist huckster.

 Here's gpt4o on "Mountain Climbers Collect Peaks":